Discovery Resource Overview

 Discovery is a shared resource, so there are limits in place on size and duration of jobs.
 This ensures that everyone has a chance to run jobs.
 For details on the limits, see Running Jobs.

-There are a few Slurm partitions available on Discovery, each with a separate job queue.
+There are different Slurm partitions available on Discovery for different purposes and with different types of compute nodes.
+Each partition has a separate job queue.
 These are general-use partitions available to all researchers.
 The table below describes the intended purpose for each partition:

 Partition Purpose